Methylphenidate (Absorbed through the skin)

 - Throw any used patch away so that children or pets cannot get to it.
-There is still enough medicine in a used patch to make a child or pet very sick.
-When throwing away a patch, fold it in half with the sticky sides together and flush it down the toilet, and then wash your hands thoroughly with soap and water.
-When you stop treatment with this medicine, take all of the leftover patches out of the pouches and flush them down the toilet.
-Do not flush the pouches or the protective liners down the toilet.
-Put them in a trash can with a cover.
-You will also need to throw away old patches after the expiration date has passed.
+There is still enough medicine in a used patch to make a child or pet sick.
+Fold the patch in half with the sticky sides together and flush it down the toilet.
+Then wash your hands with soap and water.
+When you stop treatment or the patches expire, take each patch out of its pouch and flush each patch down the toilet.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAO inhibitor (MAOI) in the past 14 days.

 - Some foods and medicines can affect how methylphenidate works.
 Tell your doctor if you are also using cold or allergy medicine, blood pressure medicine, a blood thinner (such as warfarin), medicine for seizures (such as phenobarbital, phenytoin, primidone), or medicine to treat depression (such as citalopram, clomipramine, desipramine, fluoxetine, imipramine, sertraline).